Bananz0/eGPUae/README.md

 - Detects when you safe-remove your eGPU
 - Waits for you to unplug and replug it
 - **Automatically enables it** when reconnected!
+- **Manages display sleep settings** - Keeps your display awake when using external monitors with eGPU
 - Shows **Windows notifications** for important events
 - Checks for updates daily and notifies you
 - Logs all activity with automatic rotation (max 500 KB)